-Join Scott Onstott for an in-depth discussion in this video Specifying lateral tolerances in dimension styles and objects, part of Working with Dimensions in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Specifying lateral tolerances in dimension styles and objects, part of AutoCAD: Working with Dimensions.

 - In many engineering drawings you'll have their requirement to specify lateral tolerances.
 Tolerances allow a difference from the theoretical value.
 So, for example, in the case of this hole in the frame we have a radius that's given as 2.9cm.
 If we specify a lateral tolerance, that would give us a range of acceptable values, above or below that theoretical value.